 God's smile

-A day, a saint: Blessed Eugénie Joubert
+One day, one saint: Blessed Eugénie Joubert

 God’s smile